cghiban/django-playground/README.md

 #### TODO:

+    [] - add more tests, test the views as well
     [] - compress storred data (gzip) and handle searches from gzipped FASTA files [] - add a SearchForm and use this instead of what we do in search::views::search [] - refactor the search to make use of some Ajaxy calls